caocaoyixin-maker/barcode-scanner/README.md

 The deployed version supports camera-based input in modern browsers, including mobile devices such as iOS (via HTTPS for access to Apple camera interface).

+This project was developed locally, and packaged into a Github repository for sharing.

+## License

+This project is licensed under the MIT license.

 ## Features

 - Real-time barcode scanning